 But Jubilee Home does not work only for the benefit of formerly incarcerated individuals.
 JH also works to connect the community and its residents to one another so that we can all benefit from the gifts of each other.
 The Durham community is fuller, and more diverse when people are allowed to return and put their varied experiences to work within their neighborhoods.

 Our origins as an organization are not exciting or extraordinary.
 Like many small non-profits, we began as an attempt to solve a problem – in particular the problem of suitable supportive housing options for young men returning from incarceration in North Carolina.
 As we develop we learn every day that our role is less about solving the problems of others and more about learning how to be part of a community of mutual kinship.

 In 2011, while working in a youth detention facility, one of our co-founders witnessed two of his students do terrible things to make sure they could stay incarcerated as opposed to returning home.
 This loss of naivety forced him to look deeper at the options available to young men as they leave incarceration.
 When the research turned up a gap in options for transitional aged people (17-24 yrs old) the idea for Jubilee Home was born!

 Now, we recognize that we are not THE solution for supportive housing in North Carolina.
-Instead, we are a part of a Durham community that cares deeply about these young men and is working hard to empower them to flourish on the strength of their own talents.
-We are so thankful to be part of such a process of mutuality.
+Instead, we are a part of a Durham community that cares deeply about these men and is working hard to empower them to flourish on the strength of their own talents.
+We are so thankful to get to experience this mutuality.